randomseed-io/bankster/doc/10_introduction.md

 * https://randomseed.io/software/bankster/

-## Deum Ethereum

-I write Free Software for fun.
-If you are finding it useful and you are the Ether fan too, here it is: `0x2Bed4D2d9240F9fB321bC0194222A4888F62dd0d`.

-Stellar Lumens are cool too:
-`GBMUQ6U6334Y5HWF3XGMCRQZKVMFDCSX4YADEVZO7ZXIBDJDXXX2BSME`.

 ## Why?

 In one of my personal projects I needed support for both, ISO-standardized and custom currencies.
 My first try was Money (by Clojurewerkz), which is quite mature library based on Java's Joda Money.
 However, I needed cryptocurrencies support, and I mean all of them, including those having non-standard codes (like `DASH`).

 First I tried to modify Money and work-around this limitation by imitating such currencies with an additional map translating custom codes into standardized ones.
 Then I looked at Joda Money to see that the important classes are marked as final and the support for currencies is limited to the "official" ones.

 ## License

-Copyright © 2021,2022 Paweł Wilk
+Copyright © 2021–2025 Paweł Wilk

 Bankster is copyrighted software owned by Paweł Wilk (pw@gnu.org).
 You may redistribute and/or modify this software as long as you comply with the terms of